-Ah, a vegan and gluten-free quiche.
+Ah, a vegan gluten-free quiche.
+Vegan.
+And gluten-free.
 That sounds boringly bland, blandly healthy and healthily boring.
 It sounds like the national dish of one of those religions that want to feed you death until you accept that it is part of your life: death for your taste glands, death of your comfy and luxurious appetite, death of her sister the epicurean senses that demanded colour, texture, variety, extravagance; and slowly but surely, death of your sense of bite, of your sense of taste, of your senses.

 I always liked the challenge of creating something relatively traditional without necessarily having the expected ingredients for creating it.
 I have had to face this many times when my hunger demanded what my purse could not afford.
 Pancakes without milk or eggs were quite prized at the table of my struggling childhood.
 I am not quite at the point of creating creamy effect in cake out of avocado and I am not persuaded that you would not taste the avocado anyway, but there are definitely ways of recreating what we like with minimal sacrifice to the taste.